Hoofer Sailing Club

 Post-Lesson Resources:

-NOLS Wilderness Medicine - Wilderness First Responder 10-day Course (WFR) - 21255
+NOLS Wilderness Medicine - Hybrid Wilderness First Responder 5-day Course (HWFR) - 22399

 * Several spots on this course will be reserved for Hoofer members.
 These spots will be released to the general public 1 month before the course start date *